tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Android/TRTCCloud_intl_en.md

 This function will start mic capture and transmit audio data to other users in the room.
 The SDK does not enable local audio capture and upstreaming by default, and you need to call this function to enable it; otherwise, other users in the room cannot hear you.

->?This function will check the mic permission.
+>This function will check the mic permission.
 If the current application does not have permission to use the mic, the SDK will ask the user to grant the permission.